Nuix/Custom-Exporter/Ruby/CustomExporter.nuixscript/Help.md

 - `{item_path}`: Replaced with a series of directories based on item path names (ex: `Bob_pst\Sent Items\FW_ Some Email`).
 - `{filtered_item_path}`: Replaced with a series of directories based on item path names (ex: `Bob_pst\Sent Items\FW_ Some Email`).
 Names for items which are of one of the mime types specified in the [Filtered Path Name Tab](#filtered-path-name-tab) will be filtered out from this value.
 - `{tags}`: This placeholder will yield the name of each tag applied to the given item.
 The tag structure will be turned into directories, for example the tag `Classification|Status|Reviewed` will yield the following in the path `Classification\Status\Reviewed`.
 An important feature of this placeholder is that it can yield multiple copies of the same exported product if the item has more than one tag!
 Restrict the tags considered for this placeholder by de-selecting them on the `{tags} Placeholder` tab.
 If using the `{tags}` placeholder for a template yields multiple copies of a given file, multiple entries will be written in the final DAT file, delimited with `; ` (semicolon space).
 If an item has no tags or none of the tags which are checked on the `{tags} Placeholder` tab, this placeholder will yield `No Tags`.
+- `{page}`: Replaced with page number (no zero padding).
+Only relevant for TIFF pathing template when exporting single page TIFFs.
+In all other instances will be replaced with a blank value.
+Examples: `DOC0001_1`, `DOC0001_2`, `DOC0001_3`, etc
+- `{page_4}`: Replaced with page number zero padded 4 characters wide.
+Only relevant for TIFF pathing template when exporting single page TIFFs.
+In all other instances will be replaced with a blank value.
+Examples: `DOC0001_0001`, `DOC0001_0002`, `DOC0001_0003`, etc

 ## Relational Placeholders